QueenieCplusplus/IAP/README.md

 * 2.10, do not enter the already-exist account, use "another user account", re-enter username and password to check credentials is allowed.

+# get User ID

+from step 3:

+> User ID will shows in request header it passed thru in web browser.
+Make an app page to display it.

+* 3.1, back to cloud shell, type cm line below.

+      cd ~/user-authentication-with-iap/2-HelloUser

+* 3.2,  deploy it with GAE.

+      gcloud app deploy